GeoMop/Endorse-legacy/tests/edz_transport/concept.md

 Fully resolved center storage borehole and its EDZ, meshing governed by a distance field from the borehole surface.
 Some fractures.
-Side boreholes not resolved but replaced by ekvivalent properties
+Side boreholes not resolved but replaced by equivalent properties

 # First coarsening

-Replace by model with tunnels replaced by eqivalent properties, elements about 5m, only major fractures.
+Replace by model with tunnels replaced by equivalent properties, elements about 5m, only major fractures.

 # Second coarsening